emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: ael88.html

+    We've designed and implemented a copying garbage-collection algorithm that is efficient, real-time, concurrent, runs on commercial uniprocessors and shared-memory multiprocessors, and
+    requires no change to compilers.
+The algorithm uses standard virtual-memory hardware to detect references to "from space" objects and to synchronize the collector and mutator threads.
+    We've implemented and measured a prototype running on SRC's 5-processor Firefly.
+It will be straightforward to merge our techniques with generational collection.
+An incremental,
+    non-concurrent version could be implemented easily on many versions of Unix.

 * .. _APPLE94:

   Apple Computer, Inc. 1994. *Inside Macintosh: Memory*.
 Addison-Wesley.
 ISBN 0-201-63240-3.

   .. abstract: apple94.html

+    Inside Macintosh: Memory describes the parts of the Macintosh&reg;
+    Operating System that allow you to directly allocate, release, or otherwise manipulate memory.
+Everyone who programs Macintosh computers should read this book.

+    Inside Macintosh: Memory shows in detail how your application can manage the memory partition it is allocated and perform other memory-related operations.
+It also provides a complete technical reference for the Memory Manager, the Virtual Memory Manager, and other memory-related utilities provided by the system software.

 * .. _ATTARDI94: